Traffic enforcement camera: Effectiveness

 The 2010 Cochrane Review of speed cameras for the prevention of road traffic injuries and deaths reported that all 28 studies accepted by the authors found the effect of speed cameras to be a reduction in all crashes, injury crashes, and death or severe injury crashes.
 "Twenty eight studies measured the effect on crashes.
 All 28 studies found a lower number of crashes in the speed camera areas after implementation of the program.
 In the vicinity of camera sites, the reductions ranged from 8% to 49% for all crashes, with reductions for most studies in the 14% to 25% range.
 For injury crashes the decrease ranged between 8% and 50% and for crashes resulting in fatalities or serious injuries the reductions were in the range of 11% to 44%.
 Effects over wider areas showed reductions for all crashes ranging from 9% to 35%, with most studies reporting reductions in the 11% to 27% range.
 For crashes resulting in death or serious injury reductions ranged from 17% to 58%, with most studies reporting this result in the 30% to 40% reduction range.
 The studies of longer duration showed that these positive trends were either maintained or improved with time.
 Nevertheless, the authors conceded that the magnitude of the benefit from speed cameras "is currently not deducible" due to limitations in the methodological rigor of many of the 28 studies cited, and recommended that "more studies of a scientifically rigorous and homogenous nature are necessary, to provide the answer to the magnitude of effect."

 The 2010 report, "The Effectiveness of Speed Cameras A review of evidence", by Richard Allsop concludes "The findings of this review for the RAC Foundation, though reached independently, are essentially consistent with the Cochrane Review conclusions.
 They are also broadly consistent with the findings of a meta-analysis reported in the respected Handbook of Road Safety Measures, of 16 studies, not including the four-year evaluation report, of the effects of fixed cameras on numbers of collisions and casualties."

-While the articles above show the effectiveness of body cameras there is also a controversial side of things.
-Some states including Minnesota do not use traffic cameras for tickets while other neighboring states like Iowa do.
-This shows that traffic cameras are not usable the same way across jurisdictions and therefore making them less effective.
+A 2019 meta-analysis found red light cameras reduced total crashes by 12% and generally reduced right-angle crashes but increased rear-end crashes.
+Their safety impacts also increased over time, and the cameras sometimes had a spillover effect where similar driver behaviours took place at nearby intersections.

+Canada

+A study published in the journal Injury Prevention led by The Hospital for Sick Children in Toronto analyzed 50 automated speed cameras in school zones across the city in 2020 and found that number of speeding vehicles decreased by 45 percent; although the study did not directly measure injury outcomes.